apatoliya/engJour/README.md

 ##02/25/2019
-today i tried to dockerize my services, for that i have to have either use two different docker images, one for mysql and one for client or either use docker compose initially i tried to dockerize mysql first, there are default mysql image available on dockerhub so i used that to deploy mysql. then i have to create SQL insertion script that run along with dockerfile so that i can insert those data, once i have script ready and tested,
+today i tried to dockerize my services, for that i have to have either use two different docker images, one for mysql and one for client or either use docker compose initially i tried to dockerize mysql first, there are default mysql image available on dockerhub so i used that to deploy mysql. then i have to create SQL insertion script that run along with dockerfile so that i can insert those data, once i have script ready and tested.

              docker build -t mysql-docker .
              docker run -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password --name mysql-docker mysql-docker